-Looking back on 2016 our travel destinations list was never going to live up to that of 2015, where we jet-setted around the globe.
-However as I flicked back through the diary and looked back on photos, I realised that 2016 was actually filled with lots of lovely traveling adventures – albeit mostly a lot closer to home and for shorter periods of time.
+Looking back, our 2016 travel list was never going to live up to that of 2015, where we jet-setted around the globe.
+However, as I flicked back through the diary and looked back on photos, I realised that 2016 was actually filled with lots of lovely travelling adventures – albeit a lot closer to home and for shorter periods of time.

-This year we probably spent just under 1 month out of the country making more memories to last a lifetime!
-4 countries, 6 planes, 1 boat, the Eurotunnel and our car.
+This year we probably spent just under one month out of the country making more memories to last a lifetime!
+Four countries, six planes, one boat, the Eurotunnel and our car.

 Here’s 2016: Our year in travel: